Credit Control - Easy steps

-Follow the steps below to ensure a smooth credit control process is in place:
+You should follow the steps below to ensure you have a smooth credit control process in place.

-- Ensure that invoice is correctly issued to avoid any delay.
-If the invoice is incorrect and has to be re-sent a further 30 days will need to be allowed for payment.
+- Ensure that invoices are correctly issued to avoid any delay.
+If an invoice is issued incorrectly and has to be re-sent a further 30 days must be allowed for payment.

-- Ensure that the terms of the lease are checked for service provisions to ensure that the invoice is correctly served in accordance with the provisions in the lease.
-For example has it been sent via recorded delivery if the lease requires this?
-If the lease is silent upon the point then best practice would mean that all invoices are served first class and, preferably, by registered delivery post.
+- Ensure that the terms of the lease are checked for service provisions to ensure that the invoice is correctly served.
+For example, has the invoice been sent via recorded delivery if this is a requirement of the lease?
+If the lease is silent upon the point then best practice would mean that all invoices are served first class and, preferably, by registered post.

-- Although not legally obliged to issue reminders, it is good practice to do so.
+- Although you are not legally obliged to issue reminders, it is good practice to do so.

-- If sending reminders, there is a statutory entitlement to add a reasonable administration charge for this but the leaseholder should always be made aware of this and a copy of the Administration Charge Summary of Tenant’s Rights and Obligations should accompany the reminder.
+- When sending reminders, there is a statutory entitlement to add a reasonable administration charge for this but the leaseholder should always be made aware of this and a copy of the Administration Charges – Summary of Tenant’s Rights and Obligations should accompany the reminder.

-- If sending reminders, a gap of approximately 7 days should be left in between each one (if more than one is sent).
-It is a good idea also, in the final reminder, to inform the leaseholder that if payment is not received by a specific deadline the matter will be referred to solicitors and they will be liable for any costs incurred – also confirm the amount of any ‘referral fee’ that will be added to the sums due.
-Should a leaseholder request that their invoice is issued in a way the system cannot cope with, or is in contravention of company policy – (e.g. a request for invoices to be sent to the leaseholder’s email address) then the leaseholder must be made aware of this?
+- When sending reminders, a gap of approximately 7 days should be left between each one (if more than one is sent).
+It is also a good idea, in the final reminder, to inform the leaseholder that if payment is not received by a specific deadline the matter will be referred to solicitors and they, the leaseholder, will be liable for any costs incurred.
+You should also confirm the amount of any ‘referral fee’ that will be added to the sums due.
+Should a leaseholder request that their invoice is issued in a way the system cannot cope with, or is in contravention of company policy i.e. a request for invoices to be sent to the leaseholder’s email address, then the leaseholder must be made aware of this.

 - Once solicitors are instructed, no payments should be accepted in respect of the debt in question, as this may prejudice your position (e.g. by waiving your right to forfeit the lease) which may result in you incurring unnecessary legal costs.